pliu55/pRSEM_demo/README.md

 * * *

 ## <a name="Introduction"></a> Introduction
-Prior-enhanced RSEM (pRSEM) is an RNA-seq quantification method that utilize external data set for the task of transcript abundance estimation.
-The workflow of pRSEM is shown in the figure below.
+Prior-enhanced RSEM (pRSEM) is an RNA-seq quantification method that utilizes external data set for the task of transcript abundance estimation.
+Its workflow is shown in the following figure.

 ![alt text](https://github.com/pliu55/pRSEM_demo/blob/master/input/workflow.jpg)

-This repository is a mini-example for using prior-enhanced RSEM (pRSEM).
+This repository is a mini-example for running pRSEM.
 It contains all the required software packages, input files, installation and running scripts.
 Each component is described below in details.

 ## <a name="Software"></a> Software
 - __pRSEM__: prior-enhanced RSEM